Kortemme-Lab/loop_modeling/input/README.rst

 Rosetta all-atom force field (input/structures/*loop length*/rosetta).
 First, the full structures were minimized in the force field / score function (input/structures/*loop length*/rosetta/reference).
 The Rosetta score terms are included for each structure.
 Next, we removed the loop residues from the structures as we did for the original structures (input/structures/*loop length*/rosetta/pruned).
+We also remove HETATM records at this point.
 The Rosetta methods considered here perform optimally if the N and CA atoms of the first loop residue and the CA and C atoms of the last loop residue are retained so we have done so.
 The information needed to rebuild the loop (the loop definition and sequence) are provided in a